loicsikidi/tpm-ca-certificates/docs/concepts/02-threat_model.md

 - The binary only interacts with the configuration file and TPM trust bundle
 - The binary does not handle sensitive data
 - The binary does not require elevated privileges to operate
+- The binary does not require any forms of authentication

 **Mitigation Measures**